heaps12345/madkudu/markdown/product_marketer.md

 ### Can you do strategic & hands-on work?

-All of us - especially our CEO - contribute as an individual.
-If you want to manage a team on day 1 you won't enjoy working here.
+All of us contribute as an individual.
+If you want to manage a team on day 1, it is probably not a good time yet to join MadKudu.

-Current hands-on skills such as HTML, CSS, Javascript, or design are a big, big plus.
+Current hands-on skills such as setting up landing pages, distributing slideshares, running webinars are a big plus.
 You'll need to find, hire, and manage any resources for skills you don't have.

 ### Can you write B2B marketing copy?